Country Details For

 Smoke Free Places: In Hong Kong, smoking is prohibited in indoor public places and workplaces.
 The only exceptions to the smoking ban are: hotel rooms, designated areas in airports and correctional/detention facilities, and tasting rooms in cigar shops.
 Public transport is smoke free with one limited exception: if a bus or taxi is hired as a whole by a private party, smoking is allowed in the vehicle.

 Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising is broadly banned under the law.
 The law provides a list of promotional practices that are prohibited, which allows for other promotional practices or leaves uncertain whether those other promotional practices are allowed.
-Sponsorship is permitted, provided that the words ‘cigarette,’ ‘smoking,’ ‘cigar,’ ‘tobacco,’ or ‘pipe’ are not used in the publicity of the sponsorship.
+There are few restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Tobacco Packaging and Labeling: Pictorial and text warnings are required for all packets and retail containers of cigarettes, cigars, pipe tobacco and cigarette tobacco.
 The picture and text warnings must occupy 50 percent of both principal display areas (PDA); Chinese language on one PDA and English language on the other PDA.
 The government has issued 6 picture and text warnings, which must appear with equal frequency during any continuous 12-month period.
 Smokeless tobacco products are prohibited in Hong Kong.
 Misleading terms, descriptors, and other such signs suggesting that one brand is less harmful than another are prohibited.